Email is the only medium that allows businesses to cost-effectively send highly customized content straight to a

 They have no interest in your brand and never will.
 They signed up for “the wrong reasons” and they’ll continue to weigh down measurements.

-A quality subscriber is a subscriber that you very intentionally targeted with your email lead-generation strategy.
+A quality subscriber is a subscriber that you very intentionally targeted with your email lead-generation campaign.

 They’ll Engage with You